open-xml-templating/docxtemplater/docs/source/tag_types.rst

 Sections and newlines
 ---------------------

-New lines are kept inside sections, so the template :
+New lines are kept inside sections, so the template:

 .. code-block:: text